Tejas

 History

-The first República de Tejas was a short-lived experiment in non-monarchical government founded in the 1828 as a reaction of the Mejican Creole aristocracy against both the liberal policies of the Kingdom of Castile and Leon and the Indian insurrection in Mejico once the Mechicas had get control of most Mejican territory and where moving north towards New Mejico and Tejas.
+The first República de Tejas was a short-lived experiment in non-monarchical government founded in the 1828 as a reaction of the Mejican Creole aristocracy against both the liberal policies of the Kingdom of Castile and Leon and the Indian insurrection in Mejico once the Mechicas had gotten control of most Mejican territory and were moving north towards New Mejico and Tejas.
 In 1833 Mejico defeated the Tejians and claim Tejas as a Mejican province.

 The Reino de Tejas can be seen as a return to a more traditional and common form of government and was founded in the 1840s during the Mejican civil war.
 At that time, it was a kingdom (1844-1898); but at times the government swayed between the presidency, which is really a form parlimentary monarchy or dictatorship, (1898-1904), a republic (1904-1909), and then back to monarchy (1909-1970), and then to a series of military juntas and civilian dictatorships (1970-2003).
 Until the discovery of oil and helium reserves, Tejas was a sparsely populated country of ranchers and cowboys, competing for land with the native Indios.
 The wealth of Tejas has grown considerably due to its oil and other natural resources.
 It is a member of OPEC (Organisation of Petroleum Exporting Countries) and HPC (Helium Producers Consortium).
 The recently deposed dictator of Tejas was Jorge Walker Bush (1988-2003).
 The present head of state is King Juan Carlos (born 1983, reign 2007- ).